-Figure 23: Two aggregate route objects.
+Figure 29: Two aggregate route objects.

-Figure 23 shows two route objects.
+Figure 29 shows two route objects.
 In the first example, more specifics of 128.8.0.0/15 with AS paths starting with AS2 are aggregated.
 In the second example, some routes learned from BGP and some routes learned form OSPF are aggregated.

-The aggr-bndry attribute is an expression over AS numbers and sets using operators AND, OR, and NOT.
+The aggr-bndry attribute is an AS expression over AS numbers and sets (see Section 5.6).
 The result defines the set of ASes which form the aggregation boundary.
 If the aggr-bndry attribute is missing, the origin AS is the sole aggregation boundary.
 Outside the aggregation boundary, only the aggregate is exported and more specifics are suppressed.
 However, within the boundary, the more specifics are also exchanged.

 The aggr-mtd attribute specifies how the aggregate is generated.
-Its syntax is as follow:
+Its syntax is as follows:

-where <as-expression> is an expression over AS numbers and sets using operators AND, OR, and NOT.
+where <as-expression> is an expression over AS numbers and sets (see Section 5.6).
 If <as-expression> is missing, it defaults to AS-ANY.
 If outbound aggregation is specified, the more specifics of the aggregate will be present within the AS and the aggregate will be formed at all inter-AS boundaries with ASes in <as-expression> before export, except for ASes that are within the aggregating boundary (i.e. aggr-bndry is enforced regardless of <as-expression>).
 If inbound aggregation is specified, the aggregate is formed at all inter-AS boundaries prior to importing routes into the aggregator AS.
 Note that <as-expression> can not be specified with inbound aggregation.
 If aggr-mtd attribute is missing, it defaults to "outbound AS-ANY".

-route: 128.8.0.0/15 route: 128.8.0.0/15

-origin: AS1 origin: AS2

-components: {128.8.0.0/15^-} components: {128.8.0.0/15^-} aggr-bndry: AS1 OR AS2 aggr-mtd: outbound AS-ANY aggr-mtd: outbound AS-ANY
+route: 128.8.0.0/15 origin: AS2 components: {128.8.0.0/15^-} components: {128.8.0.0/15^-} aggr-bndry: AS1 OR AS2 aggr-bndry: AS1 OR AS2 aggr-mtd: outbound AS-ANY aggr-mtd: outbound AS-ANY

-Figure 24: Outbound multi-AS aggregation example.
+Figure 30: Outbound multi-AS aggregation example.

-Figure 24 shows an example of an outbound aggregation.
+Figure 30 shows an example of an outbound aggregation.
 In this example, AS1 and AS2 are coordinating aggregation and announcing only the less specific 128.8.0.0/15 to outside world, but exchanging more specifics between each other.
 This form of aggregation is useful when some of the components are within AS1 and some are within AS2.